bilgino/angularforddd/README.md

 *» Service layers* <br/>

-- Stateful application services carry out business and UI use cases and are procedural
+- Stateless application services carry out business and UI use cases and are procedural
 - Stateless domain services carry out business use cases at a higher level than entities or value objects
 - Infrastructure services help to separate technical and business concepts <br/>